DanielWen-Takuya/aiy-voice-development/README.md

 2018/06/22
 - create a drawer menu prototype in android

+2018/06/23
+- a new function in postgre_server to get the info of user
+- as well as android_server
+- try to update in android part but fail(where to update?)

 ## To-Do List
 - [ ] How can we get the reponse in text ?